uchicago-ssd-sscs/sbatch_examples/python/webscraping/README.md

 # Weather Data Collection for SLURM Cluster

-This project collects weather data from the NOAA Weather.gov API for the 20 most-populated US cities using a distributed SLURM cluster approach.
-Each node processes one city, allowing for efficient parallel data collection.
+This example demonstrates the collection of a small sample of data from NOAA Weather.gov API for the 20 most-populated US cities using a distributed SLURM cluster approach.
+Each node processes one city to verify and document that data collection via https is functional.

 ## Features